Chapter one

 The floor

 Every version of the Tom Cummins story starts below zero.
 His own arithmetic for it: “Somebody started at zero?
 How about I was like minus 30.”
-He grew up in Las Vegas — the family arrived when he was five — and came out of childhood barely able to read.
-There was no education to fall back on, and no family business waiting.
-What he had was a voice, nerve, and the discovery, early, that work was a thing you could simply out-do other people at.
-At eighteen, working as a tour boy in a day-one-era Vegas timeshare operation, he watched closers sell tens of thousands of dollars of vacations in a thirty-minute conversation — and made the decision that set the rest of the story in motion: “I made the decision I want that skill.”
+He grew up in Las Vegas and came out of childhood barely able to read.
+At eighteen, a tour boy in a day-one-era Vegas timeshare operation, he watched closers sell vacations in thirty-minute conversations.
+“I made the decision I want that skill.”

-At twenty-two, the life he was living caught up with him — and, in his telling, he caught himself first, by a margin of three days.
-On a Thursday morning he played back a tape he had recorded of himself the night before, certain he had sounded brilliant, and heard only gibberish — the moment, he says, he knew he had gone too far.
-That Sunday he was arrested — at 22, facing two life sentences.
-The turn came in jail, awaiting trial, in a single look around at the men there with him: “I'm not them.
-I'm not that.
+At twenty-two, the life he was living caught up with him.
+On a Thursday morning he played back a tape of himself from the night before, certain he had sounded brilliant, and heard only gibberish.
+That Sunday he was arrested, facing two life sentences.
+The turn came in jail, awaiting trial, in a single look around: “I’m not them.
+I’m not that.
 I am human.
 I am sane.”
 Out on bail, it took roughly three years to get clean.